<?xml version="1.0" encoding="UTF-8"?>

 <entry>

-<link rel="alternate" href="https://weadorehim.com/blog/bulk-delete-visits" />
+<link rel="alternate" href="https://weadorehim.com/blog/skip-the-other-adorers-prompt-when-requesting-a-substitute" />

 <author>